sjobjrn/sjobjrn/README.md

 - 👋 Hi, I’m @sjobjrn
-- 👀 I’m interested in Linux, Python and much more!
+- 👀 I’m interested in Linux, Python, C and much more!
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning C, Python and Linux

 <!---